 Mabon, S., Saudi Arabia and Iran: Soft power rivalry in the Middle East, (London: I.B.
 Tauris, 2012).

 Mabon, S., 'The Battle for Bahrain: Iranian-Saudi rivalry', Middle East Policy, Vol.19 No.2, 2012.

-I am an avid snowboarder, a sports fan and a keen musician.
+I am an avid snowboarder, Arsenal and general sports fan and a musician.